NEW STUDIOS : Communal Art Space

 Future Archives: Heritage Seeds

-Towards the end of last year Art Shell were asked by artists Kyle Legall, Gavin Porter, Imran Khan and Samatar Elmi if we could act as host for their Connect and Flourish Arts Council Wales funding application.
+Art Shell were asked by artists Kyle Legall, Gavin Porter, Imran Khan and Samatar Elmi if we could act as host for their Connect and Flourish Arts Council Wales funding application last year.

 The artists’ idea was to form a Butetown-based creative collective and establish ‘guilds’ in music and dance, visual arts, film and spoken word and to create space and time to make new work with people in Butetown using the The Heritage & Cultural Exchange archive material as a jumping off point.

-‘Future Archives: Heritage Seeds’ is a year-long project that supports the formation of a Butetown arts collective ‘Scribla’ & development of a close partnership with HEC: The Heritage & Cultural Exchange.
-The collective aim to activate and add to the archive, re-imagining ways of presenting the archive that tells the story of Butetown/Tiger Bay & immigration to Wales Each of the four lead artists will develop work in their fields of expertise, Music composition, Animation, Poetry, Film, Documentary and Theatre.
-Throughout the year Kyle, Imran, Sami and Gavin will create opportunities to collaborate with each other, as well as work with other artists and community members.
+‘Future Archives: Heritage Seeds’ was a year-long project that supported the formation of a Butetown arts collective ‘Scribla’ & development of a close partnership with HEC: The Heritage & Cultural Exchange.
+The collective aimed to activate and add to the archive, re-imagining ways of presenting the archive that told the story of Butetown/Tiger Bay & immigration to Wales Each of the four lead artists developed work in their fields of expertise, Music composition, Animation, Poetry, Film, Documentary and Theatre.
+Throughout the year Kyle, Imran, Sami and Gavin created opportunities to collaborate with each other, as well as work with other artists and community members.

 Samatar Elmi The project will enable Sam to explore in an artistic sense local stories and the importance of a historiography rooted in a grassroots approach.
 The development of a network of mutually-supportive creatives is empowering and liberates the artists through improved access to shared resources, particularly the digital communications technology required for sustainable and innovative responses to the restrictions of performance and audience engagement in a post-Covid environment.
 Sam hopes to connect with like-minded creatives on interdisciplinary productions.
 Sam is also keen to support emerging poets and writers in the wider artistic community, which in-turns feeds into the collective’s creative ecosystem.